eshimab/vuebook/docs/manual-cytopeia/manual-cytopeia-02-instrument.md

 #### 2.3.3 Detection

--   The detection subsystem is modular and open.
+-   The Detection subsystem is modular and open.
 -   The purpose is to spectrally separate and quantify the intensity of light fluoresced or scattered by particles passing through the laser beam.
--   Detection Subsystem Main Components
+-   Detection Subsystem Main Components:
     -   Image block assembly
         -   Objective lens
         -   Pinhole mirror